Stephen313k/ProjectDissertation/README.md

 ___________________________________________________

 ## Compiling
-1.Clone project from github
+1.Clone project from github<br />
-2.Open "Project Dissertation" in Visual Studio Code.
+2.Open "Project Dissertation" in Visual Studio Code.<br />
-3.Open intergrated terminal and enter folder "quizzer" run: (cd quizzer) 5.Run following command: (path:/projectdissertation/quizzer: "pip install requirements") 6.Run following command: (path:/projectdissertation/quizzer: "python manage.py runserver") 7.Forward to "frontend" folder: (cd frontend)
+3.Open intergrated terminal and enter folder "quizzer" run: (cd quizzer)<br />
+5.Run following command: (path:/projectdissertation/quizzer: "pip install requirements")<br />
+6.Run following command: (path:/projectdissertation/quizzer: "python manage.py runserver")<br />
+7.Forward to "frontend" folder: (cd frontend)<br />
-7.Run following command: (path:/projectdissertation/quizzer/frontend: "npm run dev") 8.Open browser go to 127.0.0.1:8000
+7.Run following command: (path:/projectdissertation/quizzer/frontend: "npm run dev")<br />
+8.Open browser go to 127.0.0.1:8000<br />
 _____________________________________________________
 ## Running
 Depending on the broswer version you are on there could be a cors-header issue with fetching the quiz api (taking a quiz function) from a 3rd party website.
 This issue can be caused by the quality of the API created as it is a free to use one.